zengjilie/sepsis-prediction/README.md

 # Sepsis Prediction
 Sepsis is the body’s extreme response to an infection.
 It is a life-threatening medical emergency.

-In this project, we want to build a machine learning model that predicts the probabilty of getting sepsis based on the patients' medical information.
+In this project, we want to build a machine learning model that predicts the probability of getting sepsis based on the patients' medical information.

 ## Machine Learning Models
 - XGBoot * (Best)